BFA in Production - How to Apply

 Admission to Film: Production program (BFA) at York University is based on both academic and artistic criteria.
 The University reviews your academic history, while artistic admissibility is assessed by the Department of Film.

-We are looking for bright, ambitious people from a variety of backgrounds who share our passion for working with, and understanding, the moving image.
-Overall, our applicants have strong academic backgrounds, as well as film and video production or other creative credentials.
+We are looking for bright, ambitious people from a variety of backgrounds who have a passion for working with, and understanding, the moving image.

 Application to the Film Production program is a two-step process:

 1. Apply to York University

 Submit your application to the York University: School of the Arts, Media, Performance & Design - Film Production (BFA) program on the Ontario Universities Application Centre (OUAC) website.
-If you are not a current high school student, you may also be eligible to apply directly through the York University Office of Admissions.
-Current York students interested in transfering to the program should contact the department directly to apply.
+If you are not a current high school student, you may apply through OUAC or directly to the York University Office of Admissions.

 2. Complete the Supplementary Evaluation

-Once you have completed Step 1 (above) and received your York Reference Number from our Office of Admissions, you can access your supplementary evaluation.
+Once you have completed Step 1 (above) and have received your York Reference Number, you may proceed to the Supplementary Evaluation website.

 Supplementary Evaluation fee: $60 (payable by Visa, MasterCard or American Express)